pyfsi/coconut/coupling_components/convergence_criteria/convergence_criteria.md

 }
 ```

-An example of the use of the `and` criterion is with use of the `solver_convergence` criterion.
+An example of the use of the `and` criterion is with use of the `solver_coupling_convergence` criterion.

 ```json
 {